loulai/Creating_Instagram/README.md

 :----------------: | :-------------------:
 Signing in | Signing in with a required username Comments| Likes
+Hashtags |
-Hashtags | Display photos by hashtags
+Display photos by hashtags |
+Displays a changing header when showing hashtags |

 Tech
 ---